Grief and the Holidays

 For thought-provoking conversations about death and dying:

-Good Grief Festival – Replays of 100+ conversations about grief (some available free, others for flat £20 cost) during festival organized by the University of Bristol
+Good Grief Festival – Live events as well as replays of 100+ conversations about grief (including the Continuing Bonds panel I was on!) during festival organized by the University of Bristol

 Death Cafe – Conversations about death and dying led by everyday people